The Future of The Union in North East Lincolnshire

 Inconsistent contract visibility and collaboration means the current commissioning process does not support collaboration or alignment to deliver on outcome-based commissioning.
 Creating visibility across contracts, aligning outcomes and timing of delivery, being holistic and strategic when commissioning, can enhance opportunities and reduce risks.

 The quality of provider/commissioner relationships is fundamental to outcomes-based commissioning.
-By building the foundation for a partnership relationship between providers and commissioners to incorporate a shared understanding, accountability, ways of working and team ethics, will mean a better environment for agreeing and delivering on outcome-based contracts.
+While the Union had strong foundations for partnership working, the approach and results were inconsistent.
+By building on best practice, we established a partnership relationship between providers and commissioners focussed on shared understanding, accountability, ways of working and team ethics, which means a better environment for agreeing and delivering on outcome-based contracts.

 Data and Insights